MicrosoftDocs/sql-docs/docs/relational-databases/automatic-tuning/automatic-tuning.md

 ### Automatic index management considerations

 Actions required to create necessary indexes in [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)] might consume resources and temporally affect workload performance.
-To minimize the impact of index creation on workload performance, [!INCLUDE[ssSDSfull](../../includes/ssazure-sqldb.md)]  finds an appropriate time window for any index management operation.
+To minimize the impact of index creation on workload performance, [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)]  finds an appropriate time window for any index management operation.
 Tuning action is postponed if the database needs resources to execute your workload, and is restarted when the database has enough unused resources that can be used for the maintenance task.
 One important feature in automatic index management is a verification of the actions.
-When [!INCLUDE[ssSDSfull](../../includes/ssazure-sqldb.md)]  creates or drops an index, a monitoring process analyzes the performance of your workload to verify that the action improved the overall performance.
+When [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)]  creates or drops an index, a monitoring process analyzes the performance of your workload to verify that the action improved the overall performance.
 If it did not bring significant improvement - the action is immediately reverted.
-This way, [!INCLUDE[ssSDSfull](../../includes/ssazure-sqldb.md)]  ensures that automatic tuning actions do not negatively impact the performance of your workload.
+This way, [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)]  ensures that automatic tuning actions do not negatively impact the performance of your workload.
 Indexes created by automatic tuning are transparent for the maintenance operation on the underlying schema.
 Schema changes such as dropping or renaming columns are not blocked by the presence of automatically created indexes.
-Indexes that are automatically created by [!INCLUDE[ssSDSfull](../../includes/ssazure-sqldb.md)]  are immediately dropped when the related table or columns are dropped.
+Indexes that are automatically created by [!INCLUDE [ssazure-sqldb](../../includes/ssazure-sqldb.md)]  are immediately dropped when the related table or columns are dropped.

 ### Alternative - manual index management